eiset/Code_phd/README.md

-# Calculation and documentation, PhD-application
+# Calculations and documentation, PhD-application
 This repository contains code for the calculations made in my PhD-application as well as documentation of the datamaterial.

 ####"sample_size.R"